NOTICE OF MOTION ready.

 There's a new Head Trauma Procedure Appendix (as distributed for the February Delegates meeting.)

-It's a policy from CA and the motivation for it is player safety/prevention/proper treatment of concussion.
+This is a policy from CA and the motivation for it is player safety/injury prevention/proper treatment of concussion.

 Concussion and head trauma, along with the associated potential long-term consequences, are a significant issue in the majority of sports, including cricket.